gtlsgamr/nu-ht/src/content/posts/kaag_baapu.md

 deal" but to **surrender** to its mystery.
 The answer lies in the poem's refrain: to accept that your intellect will fail, and in that surrender, to find peace and awe.

+What does it mean for us, today, to accept that our intellect will halt?